louisbloom/telnet-gui/telnet-lisp/LANGUAGE_REFERENCE.md

 - `write-line` - Write a line to file stream
 - `read-sexp` - Read S-expressions from file (filename or file stream) - returns single expression or list of expressions
 - `read-json` - Read JSON from file (filename or file stream) - returns Lisp data structures (objects → hash tables, arrays → vectors, etc.)
+- `delete-file` - Delete a file from the filesystem (filename) - returns nil on success, error if file doesn't exist or cannot be deleted
 - `load` - Load and evaluate a Lisp file (filename) - returns the result of the last expression evaluated, or an error if loading fails

 ### Path Expansion Functions